John Mills (footballer, born 1990)

-John Mills (born 20 March 1990) is an English semi-professional footballer who plays as a striker for club Milton United.
+John Mills (born 20 March 1990) is an English semi-professional footballer who plays as a striker for club Milton United, where he is also interim manager.

 Career

 A prolific goalscorer at non-league level, Mills scored on his senior debut for Abingdon United in November 2007, aged 17.

 Mills later featured for Woodstock Town.
 In 2011, Mills signed for North Leigh, spending two seasons with the Southern League Division One South & West club and scoring 39 goals in 90 appearances.
 He helped North Leigh win the Oxfordshire Senior Cup in 2012, defeating Oxford City 5–0 in which Mills scored the fifth goal of the match.
 He won the club's golden boot award that season with 24 goals.

 Mills then joined divisional rivals Didcot Town in September 2013.
 While at Didcot, Mills' goalscoring exploits were recognised by being awarded the All About Ballerz Golden Boot at the Non-League Papers National Game Awards for scoring 57 goals in all competitions.

 On 24 July 2015, Mills joined newly-formed Midland League Premier Division club Hereford.
 Mills was previously subject to an approach from Hereford's predecessor club Hereford United before they folded, who were at the time playing in a higher division.
 Mills scored 52 goals in 53 games, also appearing in the FA Vase final at Wembley in his debut season at Hereford.
 On 7 June 2018, it was announced that Mills would leave Hereford after three seasons, each of which he was the club's top goalscorer.

 Upon leaving Hereford, on 19 June 2018, Mills joined National League South club Bath City.

 On 11 October 2018, Mills joined Southern League Premier Division Central club Banbury United on loan until January.
 After his loan spell at Banbury ended, on 4 January 2019, Mills dropped down two leagues to join Midland League Premier Division club Westfields on loan.